SAP-samples/low-code-applications/exercises/rap/exercises/ex99/README.md

 3. In the *Connection Settings* dialogue choose the connection type **Custom Application Server**

-   Then enter the following connection information
+   Then enter the following connection information (The number of the application server is provided by the instructors)
    - System ID: S4H
    - Application Server: xxx.xxx.xxx.xxx
    - Instance Number: 00